clojuredus/clojure-coding-dojo/rover/README.md

 The game has a graphical representation.
 To start it, type `lein run`.

+To start a REPL and the graphical representation, first start a repl with

+    lein repl

+and then execute in this REPL:

+    (-main)

 Run the tests with `lein test` or automatically with `lein test-refresh`